code-byter/printerSettings/README.md

 # printerSettings
 My personal settings for the Tevo Tarantula using Cura

 The settings are just some simple ones to get started.
-Feel free to improve them!
+Feel free to improve them or upload your own profiles!

 If you are using slic3r, I recommend you https://github.com/pauls-3d-things/slic3r-tevo-tarantula-profiles